areweguiyet/areweguiyet/README.md

 Add the crate to the `ecosystem.toml` file (using the keys documented therein), and open a pull request.

-You are strongly encouraged to default to the crate's own defaults, which are written and updated by the crate maintainers themselves.
+For crates on crates.io, you should usually only include `name` and `tags`, and leave all other fields blank.
+The remaining fields will be populated with the crate's own defaults, which are written and updated by the crate maintainers themselves.
+AWGY is rebuilt weekly to keep these fields (e.g.
+`docs`, `repo`) up to date.

+Your pull request will fail to build if `ecosystem.toml` includes these fields with the same data as crates.io.

+For projects/libraries/etc not on crates.io, or that are not well represented by a single crate, you can provide all the fields, along with `skip-crates-io` to prevent checking against crates.io.

 ### Submitting a news link